 The cardiovirus L protein is a unique picornavirus protein with Zn-finger domain (C-x-H-x6-C-x2-C) playing key roles in (i) the regulation of virus translation, (ii) phosphorylation of nucleoporins, and (iii) inhibition of interferon synthesis.
 It binds the cellular Ran-GTPase.
 The cardiovirus 2A protein contains an NPG↓P motif and additional domains facilitating nucleolar localization, rRNA binding, and inhibition of cap-dependent cellular mRNA translation.

-The deduced polyproteins have lengths ranging from 2,292-2,307 aa.
+The deduced polyproteins range from 2,292–2,307 aa.
 The viral genome encodes a leader (L) protein which lacks proteolytic activity.
-The 2A protein of members of the species Cardiovirus A and B has a length of c.
+The 2A protein of members of the species Cardiovirus A and Cardiovirus B is c.
 140 aa and causes NPG↓P-mediated polypeptide chain interruption at its C-terminus.
 The orthologous 2A protein of Boone cardioviruses (Cardiovirus C) is shorter (127 aa) and lacks an NPG↓P motif.